Haugen urges lawmakers to avert impasse on social media laws

 Some experts who support stricter regulation of social media say the Democrats’ legislation as written could have unintended consequences.
 It doesn’t make clear enough which specific algorithmic behaviors would lead to loss of the liability protection, they suggest, making it hard to see how it would work in practice and leading to wide disagreement over what it might actually do.

 Meta Platforms, the new name of Facebook’s parent company, has declined to comment on specific legislative proposals.
-The company says it has long advocated for updated regulations.
+The company has advocated for updated regulations.

+“We are a platform for free expression and every day have to make difficult decisions on the balance between giving people voice and limiting harmful content,” Meta said in a statement Wednesday.
+“It is no surprise Republicans and Democrats often disagree with our decisions – but they also disagree with each other.
+What we need is a set of updated rules for the internet set by Congress that companies should follow, which is why we’ve been asking for this for nearly three years.”

 Meta CEO Mark Zuckerberg has suggested changes that would only give internet platforms legal protection if they can prove that their systems for identifying illegal content are up to snuff.
 That requirement, however, might be more difficult for smaller tech companies and startups to meet, leading critics to charge that it would ultimately favor Facebook.